-Through their field-based experiences, students have an opportunity to integrate their classroom learning with classroom practice.
-The experiences consistently challenge them to reframe and expand the knowledge and skills they have developed in TEP as they discover their own identities as teachers.
+Through field-based experiences, you will have an opportunity to integrate your classroom learning with classroom practice.
+The experiences will consistently challenge you to reframe and expand the knowledge and skills you have developed in the Teacher Education Program as you discover your own identity as a teacher.

 Student Teaching Practicum